Skenderija Complex

 - Total Area: 70,000 square meters.

-- Olympic Role: Ice hockey, figure skating compulsory figures, training, Main Press Centre, and Victory Ceremonies.
+- Role in '84: Ice hockey, figure skating compulsory figures, training, Main Press Centre, and Victory Ceremonies.

 - Medal Events: 32 of the 39 official victory ceremonies were held on the Skenderija plateau.